 MASG2009 Outreach 1 42.0 Hours

-This course introduces the student to treatment experiences outside of the public clinic.
-The student will perform treatments specific to the group or institution involved.
+In this course, students are introduced to treatment experiences outside of the public clinic.
+Students perform treatments specific to the group or institution involved.
 This may take place either on-campus or within the community.